 Here's an example of a policy with a total annual premium cost of $1,500.
 The comprehensive and collision part of that total is approximately 30% to 40%, or $450 to $600.
 Taking 5% or 6% of that is a total of somewhere around $22.50 and $36 additional cost on your premium for gap insurance.
 That's the total for a full year.
 Note, however, that the cost of gap insurance provided directly by car dealerships may be quite a bit more.
 One should shop around for the best deal and think about canceling coverage when the car loan's balance falls below the value of the car.

 Remember two more things: First, as your vehicle depreciates, the cost of your comprehensive and collision coverage will decrease, and so will the cost of your gap coverage.
 Second, once you have reached that point when you no longer owe more on your vehicle than its current ACV, you won't need gap coverage anymore, and you can cancel it.

 Before you purchase gap insurance, it is worth doing the math to see how much gap insurance will benefit you.
 If you’re only a little bit upside-down on your loan, it might make more sense to simply save up in a savings account for the possibility that you’ll end up needing gap insurance.

 If you end up saving for the possibility of gap insurance, the worst-case scenario is that you pay with money you’ve already budgeted for.
 In the best-case scenario, nothing happens to your vehicle, and you get to keep the money.

 Gap coverage is so inexpensive because very few claims are ever made against a gap policy, and that lowers the premium costs for you and everyone else.

-But if you are purchasing a new car and don't have a lot of extra cash sitting around while your loan is upside down, you should definitely give gap insurance some serious thought.
+So, is gap insurance worth it?
+That's for you to decide.
+But if you are purchasing a new car and don't have a lot of extra cash sitting around while your loan is upside-down, you should give gap insurance some serious thought.